 Kerb and channel

-Kerb and channel also helps to alleviate stormwater flows and reduces silt in waterways.
 We undertake a number of kerb and channel projects each year consisting of either:

-• New works – installing kerb and channel on streets that currently have none, or
+• new works – installing kerb and channel on streets that currently have none, or

-• Rehabilitation – repair work to existing kerb and channel that is no longer functioning properly.
+• rehabilitation – repair work to existing kerb and channel that is no longer functioning properly.

 Council has an enormous task to provide kerb and channel adjacent to all urban properties in the City.
 Current funding levels for this work mean it will take many years to complete, therefore, projects are selected and prioritised according to strict engineering criteria including:

-• alleviating stormwater discharge through private properties
+• reducing stormwater discharge through private properties

 • reducing ongoing maintenance problems for the road structure, and